Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Discussion

-Super-Eddington accretion into a compact object has been considered as the most likely possibility to explain Ultra-Luminous X-rays sources \citep[ULXs; see][for a review]{kaaret17}, such as NGC\,5907 ULX \citep{israel17}.
-These sources can reach X-ray luminosities in excess of a few $10^{39}$\,erg\,s$^{-1}$, which is the Eddington luminosity ($L_{\mathrm{Edd}}$) for a $10$\,$M_{\odot}$ black-hole.
-NGC\,5907 ULX is one of the brightest examples of this class, reaching a luminosity of $\sim 2 \times 10^{41}$\,erg\,s$^{-1}$, and it might harbor a binary system composed of a neutron star accreting at $\sim 10^{3}$ times the $L_{\mathrm{Edd}}$ from the companion star, assuming isotropic luminosity \citep{israel17}.
-However, significant collimation of the disk radiation and strong multi-polar magnetic fields are required to explain the extreme luminosities of ULXs such as NGC\,5907 ULX \citep{israel17}.
-The need of a strong magnetic field for the super-Eddington accretion into a neutron star \citep[$\textgreater 10^{13}$\,G; see e.g.,][]{israel17} comes from the significant reduction in the electron scattering cross section produced for photon energies below the cyclotron energy ($E_{c} \sim 12 \frac{B}{12\,\mathrm{G}}$) in the presence of a strong magnetic field.
-The assumption of isotropic emission in ULXs strongly overestimates the total radiation output, for example Cygnus X-3 seems to be an ULX viewed side-on suffering significant geometrical beaming in our galaxy \citep{veledina24}.
+Super-Eddington accretion into a compact object has been considered as the most likely possibility to explain ultra-luminous X-rays sources \citep[ULXs; see][for a review]{kaaret17}, such as NGC\,5907 ULX \citep{israel17}.
+These sources can reach X-ray luminosities in excess of a few $10^{39}$\,erg\,s$^{-1}$, which is the Eddington luminosity ($L_{\mathrm{Edd}}$) for a $10$\,$M_{\odot}$ black hole.
+NGC\,5907 ULX is one of the brightest examples of this class, reaching a luminosity of $\sim 2 \times 10^{41}$\,erg\,s$^{-1}$, and it might harbour a binary system composed of a neutron star accreting at $\sim 10^{3}$ times the $L_{\mathrm{Edd}}$ from the companion star, assuming isotropic luminosity \citep{israel17}.
+However, significant collimation of the disc radiation and strong multi-polar magnetic fields are required to explain the extreme luminosity of NGC\,5907 ULX \citep{israel17}.
+In the presence of a strong magnetic field ($\textgreater 10^{13}$\,G) the electron scattering cross sections in the extraordinary mode are reduced for photon energies below the cyclotron energy \citep[$E_{c} \sim 12 \frac{B}{10^{12}\,\mathrm{G}}$\,keV;][]{herold79}; thus, radiation can escape without halting the accretion flow \citep{israel17}.
+The assumption of isotropic emission in ULXs strongly overestimates the total radiation output.
+For example Cygnus X-3 in our galaxy, seems to be an ULX viewed side-on suffering significant geometrical beaming \citep{veledina24}.

-\citet{chen24} also report the detection of an H$\alpha$ feature showing a shift in the peak emission and where its luminosity follows the periodic undulations of the light curve of SN\,2022jli.
-This variability in the H$\alpha$ feature would be the result of the accretion of hydrogen-rich material from a companion star at periastron encounters as discussed previously. \citet{chen24} also report a non-detection of the SN in X-rays placing an upper limit of $2.5 \times 10^{40}$\,erg\,s$^{-1}$ in the $30-60$ keV energy range at about $+230$\,days from NuSTAR observations, and of $1.32 \times 10^{38}$\,erg\,s$^{-1}$ in the $0.5-7$ keV energy range at about $+260$\,days from Chandra observations.
+\citet{chen24} reported the detection of an H$\alpha$ feature showing a shift in the peak emission and where its luminosity follows the periodic undulations of the light curve of SN\,2022jli.
+This variability in the H$\alpha$ feature would be the result of the accretion of hydrogen-rich material from a companion star at periastron encounters as was discussed previously. \citet{chen24} also report a non-detection of the SN in X-rays placing an upper limit of $2.5 \times 10^{40}$\,erg\,s$^{-1}$ in the $30-60$ keV energy range at about $+230$\,days from NuSTAR observations, and of $1.32 \times 10^{38}$\,erg\,s$^{-1}$ in the $0.5-7$ keV energy range at about $+260$\,days from Chandra observations.